techidaily/site-games-able/source/_posts/achieving-perfection-a-complete-ps4-factory-reset.md

  If you don't have a boot issue with your PS4 and your console turns on just fine, you can reset your console using one of the options in the settings.
 However, you should deactivate your account on your PS4 before resetting it to avoid any complications when signing in later.

- If you have important data that's going to be lost or difficult to download after the reset, you can safely[back up your PS4 data](https://www.makeuseof.com/how-to-back-up-restore-ps4-data/) before proceeding with the steps below.
+ If you have important data that's going to be lost or difficult to download after the reset, you can safely [back up your PS4 data](https://www.makeuseof.com/how-to-back-up-restore-ps4-data/) before proceeding with the steps below.

 ### 1\.
 How to Deactivate Your Account on Your PS4